 Whether you have a spacious cargo area or smaller trunk, the first rule of maximizing storage space is keeping what you carry contained.
 You can buy compartmentalized bins to keep groceries from falling all over and other stuff you transport.
 To carry perishables, you can buy two insulated coolers.

 However, buying bins is an extra expense when you have a free option available.
 Go to your grocery store when they are unloading and pick up at least two cardboard boxes to fit the size of your space.
 I have two large styrofoam shipping containers for bringing eggs and smaller perishables like cheeses, frozen turkey, meats, and ice cream home.
 The large styrofoam container can fit taller perishables like a few gallons of milk.
-These free solutions may not be decorative, but they serve the purpose and save money.
+These free solutions may not be decorative, but they serve the purpose and save money as other ideas for car organization.

 If you have a minivan or sports utility vehicle, then you also can hang an organizer from a backseat headrest for your cleaning supplies, hand sanitizer, ice scraper and necessities for winter driving, jumper cables, an extra portable umbrella, medical kit, etc.